loda-lang/loda-programs/programs/oeis/list2.md

 * [A241496](http://oeis.org/A241496) ([L07 program](A241496.asm)): Expansion of (1 + 4*x + x^2) / (1 - x^2)^3.
 * [A241526](http://oeis.org/A241526) ([L14 program](A241526.asm)): Number of different positions in which a square with side length k, 1 <= k <= n - floor(n/3), can be placed within a bi-symmetric triangle of 1 X 1 squares of height n.
 * [A241577](http://oeis.org/A241577) ([L17 program](A241577.asm)): n^3 + 4*n^2 - 5*n + 1.
+* [A241717](http://oeis.org/A241717) ([L25 program](A241717.asm)): The number of P-positions in the game of Nim with up to 3 piles, allowing for piles of zero, such that the number of objects in the largest pile is n.
 * [A241748](http://oeis.org/A241748) ([L06 program](A241748.asm)): a(n) = n^2 + 12.
 * [A241749](http://oeis.org/A241749) ([L06 program](A241749.asm)): a(n) = n^2 + 13.
 * [A241750](http://oeis.org/A241750) ([L06 program](A241750.asm)): a(n) = n^2 + 15.